 1. Deviled Eggs

 Deviled eggs are my go-to potluck dish when I’m in a time crunch.
 I usually have all the ingredients on hand.
 And I can put them together with very little advance planning.
 If you have an Instant Pot, this is even easier.
 Making hard boiled eggs in the Instant Pot is so easy, once you’ve done it, you’ll never do it any other way.
-This classic recipe from the Food Network will produce a crowd-pleasing appetizer you can be proud to bring as a guest or offer as a hostess.
+This recipe will produce a crowd-pleasing appetizer you can be proud to bring as a guest or offer as a hostess.

 This appetizer can be put together in about 5 minutes.
 That’s my kind of cooking!
 You can put this one together no matter how last minute you remembered you were supposed to bring something to the party you’re leaving for in an hour.